 To reiterate, this is the same quality and depth of event data that is used by hundreds of professional football clubs worldwide every day.
 Learning to use, manipulate, and understand the data will make you that much more employable to these clubs.

 That’s the first bit of the news.
 The second should also be an exciting one for aspiring data analysts.

 We know that learning to use data, particularly embarking on learning a programming language, is a daunting prospect at the very beginning.
 To ease the steep learning curve, in 2019 we released our beginner’s guide to the R programming language: “Accessing And Working With StatsBomb Data In R”, penned by one of the finest data chefs around, Euan Dewar.
 The guide received overwhelmingly positive feedback and is a genuine leg-up into getting started with this stuff.

 But the original guide’s over two years old now, so it was high time we gave it a new lick of paint and upgraded it to include ALL the extra R content Euan has released since into this new version of the guide, so it’s now all in one place.

 In the guide, you’ll learn the basics of manipulating data and then generating basic data vis such as this…

 Before advancing onto more sophisticated stuff, such as this…

 That’s more than 50+ slides of example code, advice, and guidance into understanding and getting started in this world.
 It’s a beast of a document and took a lot of time to put together, so please remember to thank Euan for his efforts and generosity.

 Lastly, it’s important to note that if you intend to publish your work on social media, which we greatly encourage you to do if you want your skills to be noticed, then please do remember to abide by our user agreement and credit StatsBomb as your data source when doing so.
 Our User Guide and Logos can be found in our media pack.

-To access the data, sign up through our resource centre here
+To access the data, go through our Github here